waibee-11/MyHub/README.md

 # Resume

-Note: Unfortunately, you will have to download the file to access all the embeded links to various pages (blue text).
+Note: Unfortunately, you will have to download the file to access all the embedded links to various pages (blue text).
 Sorry for the inconvenience!

 Hello there visitor!